Output 1

 Objectives

-- To evaluate the cost-effectiveness and budget impact of the TB-Speed interventions
+• Evaluate the cost-effectiveness and budget impact of proposed diagnostic approaches

 Output Intervention